sauravvishal8797/Daily-Status/README.md

 November 9, 2016
 * Completed the admin interface for the website.
 * Worked on adding templates, errors and creating simple forms.

+November 10, 2016
+* Worked on adding songs to the database(as it is basically a music album app).
+* Worked on modifying the front end using bootstrap.